 In his current role, Sam’s practice remains focused on disorders of the hand, wrist and forearm, and in 2011 he was awarded the Postgraduate Diploma in Hand Surgery, by the British Society for Surgery of the Hand (BSSH).

 He runs a regular specialist hand and wrist clinic at St. Thomas' Hospital and provides the wrist trauma service to the orthopaedic department.
 He is also a consultant to the regional hand trauma service based at St. Thomas' Hospital, working closely with colleagues in the Department of Plastic Surgery.

-As an orthopaedic surgeon by background, Sam is well placed to treat disorders and injuries of the bones and joints of the hand and wrist, as well as problems affecting the soft tissues of the hand – such as carpal tunnel syndrome, tendon injury or tendinitis, and Dupuytren’s disease.
+With a background as an orthopaedic surgeon in London, Sam is well placed to treat disorders and injuries of the bones and joints of the hand and wrist, as well as problems affecting the soft tissues of the hand - such as carpal tunnel syndrome, tendon injury or tendinitis, and Dupuytren's disease.
 He treats amateur and professional sportsmen and women and was a member of the team of surgeons dealing with athletes’ hand and wrist injuries during the 2012 London Olympics.
 He has extensive experience in the minimally invasive technique of wrist arthroscopy, which can play an important role in the diagnosis and treatment of painful wrist conditions.
 Finally, his time in Australia with Professor Mark Ross also contributed much to the techniques he uses for the treatment of complex wrist injuries.
 Sam is actively involved in the training of junior surgeons.
-He is a member of the faculty for the “Advanced Hand and Wrist Course”, held at the Royal College of Surgeons each year.
-He has also co-convened the St Thomas’ cadaveric hand trauma course since 2010.
+He is a member of the faculty for the "Advanced Hand and Wrist Course", held at the Royal College of Surgeons each year.
+He has also co-convened the St Thomas' cadaveric hand trauma course since 2010.